AaradhyaSaxena/bettermeals-agent/README.md

 ### Message-Passing State Machine
 LangGraph runs in discrete super-steps.
 Each **Node** (agent) reads state, performs work, and emits updates to activate the next node(s).
 A **Supervisor** decides which specialist acts next.

-### Single Entry, Single Brain
+### Single Entry, Smart Routing
-All WhatsApp messages enter via `START → supervisor`.
-The Supervisor:
+All WhatsApp messages enter via the webhook layer, which performs **intelligent routing**:
+- **Cook detection** → routes to Bedrock/MCP Cook Assistant (bypasses LangGraph)
+- **User messages** → routes to LangGraph Supervisor
+- The Supervisor:
   - Interprets intent
   - Delegates to exactly one specialized agent
   - Receives control back
   - Decides to continue, ask, or finish

 ### Durable by Design
 After each step, a **checkpoint** persists state + “what’s next”.
 Human approvals are **interrupts** that suspend execution; a later resume picks up exactly where it left off.